-On 1st March 2019 the Oceanography Center of the University of Cyprus OC-UCY organized the 3nd BEL in Nicosia.
-During this meeting, attended by 86 representatives (mainly from enterprises, national public authorities, universities/research centres and general public), several topics have been addressed.
+On 1st of March 2019 the Oceanography Centre of the University of Cyprus OC-UCY organized the 3rd BEL in Nicosia.
+During this meeting, attended by 86 representatives (mainly from enterprises, national public authorities, universities/research centres and public), several topics have been addressed.

 The focus area is the South-West coast of Cyprus, though the environmental and socioeconomic factors will influence its precise location.
 The 2nd Pilot Project is on marine biofuel.
 This Pilot was selected to use the current technological capacity of Agriculture Research Institute and use the by-products of an electricity power stations.
 The idea is to use CO2 produced by fossil fuel burning for feeding and regulating temperature of the algae population to extract bio-fuel from micro-algae cultivation.

 Training activities were also carried on 17th of April 2019.
 The event was composed of 2 parts the tutoring and group work part.